StenderKlaus/Semi-II/README-EN.md

 MIT License

-Copyright (c) 2022 Gilbert Hutapea
+Copyright (c) 2023 George Beyrouti, Klaus Stender, Lea Prem, Marvin Hampe.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal